Current Partnerships

 Wilkes County Schools – (2009 – 2011) Additional $100,000 challenge grant, in addition to a three-year $300,000 challenge grant which paid out in 2011 and was used to purchase technology in the school system.

-Davie County Schools/Cooleemee Elementary School – (2009-2011) $140,000 three-year commitment to fund a computer-based reading intervention program featuring Waterford and Successmaker software as well as a summer reading program.
+Davie County Schools/Cooleemee Elementary School – (2009-2011) $140,000 three-year commitment to fund a computer-based reading intervention program featuring Waterford and Successmaker software and a summer reading program.

 Davie County Schools – (2008 – 2011) $750,000 three-year commitment for the Mebane Masters Program, an innovative professional development model for K-12 teachers and a prelude to the STEM Infusion Model of professional development.